Textures

 );

-Textures will be malformed if their row alignment is not a multiple of their unpack alignment, which specifies the expected alignment of the rows in the supplied texture data.
+Textures will be malformed if their row alignment is not a multiple of the unpack alignment, which specifies the expected alignment of the rows in the supplied texture data.
 The unpack alignment defaults to four in order to maintain backwards compatibility, but it can be set to one, two, four, or eight.

 gl.pixelStorei(gl.UNPACK_ALIGNMENT, 1);